gsx-lab/caras-framework/docs/DEVELOP_TEST_SUITES.md

 # Develop *TestSuite*s

-Follow the following procedure to develop *TestSuite*s
+Follow the following procedure to develop *TestSuite*s.

 1. [Prepare for development](#prepare-for-development)
 2. [Create a directory for a *TestSuite*](#create-a-directory-for-a-testsuite)